6 DIY Dining Room Staging Tips That Preserve a Classic Space

 That level of cleaning may suffice when you’re hosting a family gathering, but when the guests are potentially your home’s future owners, you’re going to want to amp up the effort.

-Tackle particularly stubborn marks, like crayon scribbles or shoe scuffs with tools specifically designed for the job, like the Mr. Clean Magic Eraser mop.
-Keep the dust away from your dining room’s moldings and baseboards for the duration of the home sale by running a fabric softener dryer sheet over them.
+• Keep the dust away from your dining room’s moldings and baseboards for the duration of the home sale by running a fabric softener dryer sheet over them.

-Finish off the floors by cleaning them with the appropriate tools, cleaning solutions, and techniques for your specific floor type.
+• Finish off the floors by cleaning them with the appropriate tools, cleaning solutions, and techniques for your specific floor type.

-Next, it’s time to take on the furniture.
+• Clean your furniture.
 To remove water rings or other stubborn stains, you can use household products you have around the house, like baking soda, toothpaste, or salt.
 If your dining table and chairs are solid hardwood, the smartest choice to clean them is a silicone-free furniture polish that won’t leave a waxy residue.

-Restore the look and life of older hardwood dining sets with a furniture oil that both polishes and conditions.
+• Restore the look and life of older hardwood dining sets with a furniture oil that both polishes and conditions.

 Between dried, caked-on food and beverage stains, cleaning your chair upholstery is the toughest task you’ll take on in the dining room.
 If your stains are too tough for a standard upholstery cleaner, you may need to rent or buy a carpet cleaner that comes with upholstery attachments.
-For fabric that’s too far gone, recovering your dining chairs may be your best option.
-Luckily, dining chairs are easier to reupholster than most furniture, so if you DIY the project, it’ll only cost the price of the upholstery fabric, staples, and extra padding where needed.

 Repaint the walls

-Dining rooms with a bold, bright accent wall were popular in the early 2000s; red was all the rage.
-So there’s a good chance that your dining room staging process will call for some fresh paint — plus it’ll cover up any stubborn stains you couldn’t remove.
+Dining rooms with a bold, bright accent wall were popular in the early 2000s.
+Red was all the rage.
+So there’s a good chance that your dining room staging process will call for some fresh paint, plus it’ll cover up any stubborn stains you couldn’t remove.

 The best home staging paint colors are beiges, whites, and greiges because neutrals appeal to a large buyer pool.

-However, because there’s something romantic about a formal dining room, and these spaces are often used in the evening, you can get away with a darker, more dramatic look in this space than the rest of the house.
+However, because there’s something romantic about a formal dining room, and these spaces are often used in the evening, you can get away with a darker, more dramatic look in this space than in the rest of the house.

-Painting the dining room in a separate color will run you up to an additional $600 to $1,040 on average, depending on the size and complexity of the space.
+Painting the dining room in a separate color will run you up to an additional $200 to $2,000 on average, depending on the size and complexity of the space.

 Update your light fixtures

 If you’re still eating under the same light fixture the builder installed, it may be time for a new one.
-The typical price for installing a new light is $548 on average, which is mostly dependent on the cost of the light fixture itself.
+The typical price for installing a new light is $589 on average, which is mostly dependent on the cost of the light fixture itself.

-It may be tempting to go with a glammed out statement chandelier, especially if it goes great with your existing dining set, but you’ll want to keep in mind three factors when selecting your dining room light fixture.
+It may be tempting to go with a glammed-out statement chandelier, especially if it goes great with your existing dining set, but you’ll want to keep in mind three factors when selecting your dining room light fixture.

 Your dining room light fixture should:

-1. Reflect the style of the house.
+• Reflect the style of the house

-2. Appeal to most buyers.
+• Appeal to most buyers

-You’ll also want to make sure you pick a fixture that fits the space and hangs at a good height over the table — typically 30 to 36 inches above the tabletop.
+You’ll also want to make sure you pick a fixture that fits the space and hangs at a good height over the table, typically 30 to 36 inches above the tabletop.

 As far as the size of the chandelier goes, the ideal size varies depending on the size of the room and the shape of the table.
-Luckily there are online chandelier size calculators to help you figure out the right light for your dining room.
+Luckily, there are online chandelier size calculators to help you figure out the right light for your dining room.

-Deploy the old mirror trick
+Use the old mirror trick

 The mirror trick is a favorite for home stagers when they’re dealing with dining rooms that are on the smaller side or lack natural light.

-A massive mirror in a small dining room reflects the space back onto itself, making it appear larger than it actually is.
+A massive mirror in a small dining room reflects the space onto itself, making it appear larger than it actually is.
 In a similar way, a large mirror reflects existing light in a dark dining room, magnifying its impact on the space.
-By placing a large mirror directly across from the dining room windows, you’ll amplify the natural light, as well as the artificial light of the chandelier.

 “We always hang at least one mirror in the dining room to reflect the light and add some sparkle,” says McCormac.